I am a professional in the coffee industry who has left the 9-to-5 routine so I can utilize my experience to work for myself.

-- There are a bunch of negatives, but the they all boil down to attraction marketing.
+- There are a bunch of negatives, but they all boil down to attraction marketing.
 The coffee industry is fiercely competitive, and you can lose a customer/cafe in a heartbeat.
-There is little security and if you are just selling coffee, that may not be enough.
+There is little security, and if you are just selling coffee, that may not be enough.
 You need an edge.
-That edge could be inviting people to sample your coffee and show them the roasting equipment.
+That edge could be inviting people to sample your coffee and showing them the roasting equipment.
 You can explain how your equipment and technique affect the taste of the coffee.
 Gone are the days of just selling coffee.
 You need to offer more.
 The big roasting companies offer coffee machines and grinders, free machinery servicing, 24-hour service, umbrellas and wind barriers, and more support for their customer cafes.

-- If you use a contract roaster then you are limited in your growth potential.
+- If you use a contract roaster, then you are limited in your growth potential.
 Yes, you can supply tonnes of coffee if you find the customers, but who wants to use coffee in their cafe that doesn't have a story or isn't popular?
 The cafe owners want coffee that will attract people.
 You want people to love your brand.
 That's when you will get customers.
 Coffee is more than just a product.
-It's a story and it starts from the green bean origins.
+It's a story, and it starts from the green bean origins.

 Coffee Roaster Equipment: What Should I Buy?

 Whether or not you sell any coffee, you will be happy with your coffee roaster.
 I always recommend that people start small.
-It's hard to pick up customers and accounts, so why invest $20,000 in a 10kg roaster when you may only need a 1kg roaster?
-Remember, you will need to invent your blend, so working with 10kgs and getting it wrong means you will be burning money.
+It's hard to pick up customers and accounts, so why invest $20,000 in a 10 kg roaster when you may only need a 1 kg roaster?
+Remember, you will need to invent your blend, so working with 10 kg and getting it wrong means you will be burning money.
 If you are still learning, then you will need to become familiar with a new roaster.
 This means going through green beans.
 If you purchase your beans at around $6 per kg, then you will go through coffee quite quickly.
 This all adds up.

 I always thought this was a no-brainer.
 It's always going to be gas, right?
-Well that depends on what size roaster you choose, how much it costs to install, whether you have a gas line available, and whether you need a gas fitter or can connect the gas yourself.
+Well, that depends on what size roaster you choose, how much it costs to install, whether you have a gas line available, and whether you need a gas fitter or can connect the gas yourself.
 Are there laws or restrictions in your state regarding gas connections?
 Does it need to be certified by a registered fitter?

-I sold a brand new 1kg electric roaster to a barista who was given the task of overseeing the coffee supply for the cafe where he worked.
+I sold a brand new 1 kg electric roaster to a barista who was given the task of overseeing the coffee supply for the cafe where he worked.
 He figured that he would buy a roaster and install it at the cafe.
 He planned to roast the coffee and prepare it as well.
 After speaking with me, he realized that this would not be feasible, so I offered to roast the coffee for him.
 Now I am getting paid per kg to roast, sharing his roaster, and also advertising my roasting ability to every customer who walks through the door.

-Who Are my Customers?
+Who Are My Customers?

 It all depends on your marketing, and the market is usually split up into four categories: top, middle, bottom, and boutique.